kickingvegas/YmsCoreBluetooth/docs/tutorial/Tutorial-template.md

 * Device Information Service - DEADeviceInfoService
 *

-The instances of these classes are stored in the dictionary `[YMSCBPeripheral serviceDict]` where their respective keys are human-readable strings.
+The instances of these classes are stored in the dictionary [YMSCBPeripheral serviceDict] where their respective keys are human-readable strings.

 The `connect` method implements all the desired behavior involved with connecting to a BLE peripheral.
-It is here where the value of using ObjectiveC blocks as callbacks for responses sent back from the peripheral is shown.
+It is here where the utility of ObjectiveC blocks to handle response behavior becomes evident.

 In the following implementation the following tasks are undertaken in sequential order: